Brazil sports minister says 7-1 loss shows shake-up needed

 Both Rebelo and President Dilma Rousseff said Brazil has to stop exporting so many of its best players to Europe and elsewhere if it wants to inject new life into soccer in Brazil.

-"Brazilian football must be renewed.
+"Brazilian soccer must be renewed.
 Brazil cannot continue exporting players.
 If you export players you lose the main attraction for filling stadiums," Rousseff said in an interview with CNN on Thursday.

 Rebelo said Brazil was exporting players even before they have been fully developed - a significant number of players from the (national) Under-15 team are already playing abroad.

 "Our legislation makes it easy to export players and gives agents enormous power.
-We are discussing with Congress legislation which will help clubs modernise their management and take on more responsibilities," Rebelo said.
+We are discussing with Congress legislation which will help clubs modernize their management and take on more responsibilities," Rebelo said.

 Rebelo has spoken at length about the 2-1 loss to Uruguay in 1950, which he said was a "national tragedy" that deprived Brazil of winning the World Cup the first time it hosted the tournament 64 years ago.